y-muller/zmk-config/README.md

 ## Corne-j

-This will be my first ZMK keyboard.
+This is my first ZMK keyboard.

 This keyboard is sold by several Chinese vendors, under different names.
 Despite the name it has little to do with the original Corne.
 The layout is very similar, but adds